Do you want a cookie?

 Old varieties are often not approved for industrial cultivation and distribution.
 They are often available on the market as amateur or conservation varieties and are only approved for private individuals.

 Buy high-quality seeds from organic cultivation.
-In most cases, these varieties are seed-resistant anyway and you can collect your own seeds.
+In most cases, these varieties are open-pollinating anyway and you can collect your own seeds.
 Take a look at our Fryd store.
 We only offer organically produced seeds.

 Ex situ conservation means that the seed pattern is statically preserved and conserved in gene databases.
 This prevents the plant from adapting to changing environmental conditions.
 In on-farm conservation, the varieties are cultivated continuously in order to maintain the variety pattern.